 ALSO NOTE: When changing strings, if you use a different gauge than the previous string, you will have to readjust the Adjustment Screw, as different gauges require different “travels” of the Bender Handle.

-ADDITIONAL TIPS: An occasional drop of lubricant on the bridge saddle, the Hollow Bore Saddle Screw, the bender’s roller, the nut, and the Hinge Pin at the rear of the Bender Handle should be all the maintenance required to keep the Bender working perfectly.
+MAINTENANCE -- An occasional drop of lubricant on the bridge saddle, the Hollow Bore Saddle Screw, the bender’s roller, the nut, and the Hinge Pin at the rear of the Bender Handle should be all the maintenance required to keep the Bender working perfectly.
 With heavy use, the Mounting Adapter Assembly may loosen a bit and need re-tightening.
 This doesn’t happen often, but keep these instructions and your Allen wrench handy in case.
 The mounting screws require a 3/32 Allen wrench should you ever misplace yours.

 NOTE: There should be a slight sideways movement of the Bender Handle in the body of the Handle Assembly to assure that the Handle is not too tight.
 Without a string in place the Bender Handle should easily flop down into its “depressed” position.
 If the Bender Handle is too tight, simply take a small screw driver, ice pick, your Allen wrench or other suitable device to spread the rear of the Handle Assembly slightly apart to allow the Bender Handle to move up and down freely with no binding.

 CASE STORAGE: By lightly loosening the string and pulling the handle back out of the Chevron Joint, you can lay the bender over on its side for fitting into tight cases.
 For Double Benders, you will also need to loosen the black thumb screws on each Bender in order to pull the handle back.

 The Strat QM for Stratocasters and the Strat QM for Tele Hardtail Tailpieces are identical except the Hardtail has longer front legs on the Mounting Adapter of the bender and the slot is thinner.
 Therefore the mounting instructions for both are the same.
 Please read through these instructions to the end and familiarize yourself with all the parts before beginning to install your Bowden B Bender.
 It installs in less time than it takes to read these instructions, but read them before you try, because you can damage your guitar or the bender if you haven’t read them.
 With this bender, you retain the ability to set intonation using your own bridge saddle.